 Who Should Attend

-The workshop will provide tips on how to structure a successful Young Investigator/Faculty proposal, including the amount of funding available, guidance toward topic selection, and the anticipated proposal due dates.
-Past recipients will provide their insights on how to succeed in the competition.
+The workshop will provide tips on how to structure a successful Young Investigator/Faculty proposal, the amount of funding available, guidance toward topic selection, and the anticipated proposal due dates.

 - James Murday, Director of Physical Sciences, DC Office for Research Advancement.

 - Faculty member(s) who recently received a Young Investigator or Early Career Award